You are here

 The Best Places to Eat in Foggy Bottom

-Your guide to dining in one of DC’s most sophisticated neighborhoods
+Your guide to the best restaurants in one of DC’s most sophisticated neighborhoods

 DC’s Foggy Bottom neighborhood (named for the fog that clings to it in the morning) features culture vultures, history buffs and discerning diners, and is also home to the prestigious George Washington University.
-The John F. Kennedy Center for the Performing Arts looms large on the banks of the Potomac River while the historic Watergate building features a recently rehabbed hotel with a fab rooftop bar.
+The John F. Kennedy Center for the Performing Arts looms large on the banks of the Potomac River while the historic Watergate building features an elegant hotel with a fab rooftop bar.
 And of course, there are plenty of acclaimed restaurants ready to dazzle you.

 Raved About Restaurants